Supervisor Localization of Timed Discrete-Event Systems under Partial Observation and Communication Delay

-We demonstrate the proposed partial-observation localization with communication delay by studying the distributed control of the timed workcell example described in Section V. For illustration, we consider the case that event $\beta_1$ should be transmitted from $\bf M1$ to $\bf M2$ with delay bound 1 ($tick$), event $\beta_2$ transmitted from $\bf M2$ to $\bf M1$ with unbounded delay, and events $\mu_1$ and $\eta_1$ are unobservable.
+We continue the timed workcell example in Section~\ref{subsec:casestudy1} to illustrate the proposed partial-observation localization procedure with communication delay.
+We assume that in the communication diagram Fig.~\ref{fig:DisComDiag}, the transmissions of the events $\beta_1$, $\lambda_1$ are subject to non-zero delay (at least one of these two events must occur after $\bf M1$ has obtained a workpiece from the source).
+For the communication delays, consider that (i) event $\beta_1$ is transmitted from $\bf M1$ to $\bf M2$ with delay bound $d = 1$ ($tick$), and (ii) event $\lambda_1$ is transmitted from $\bf M1$ to $\bf M2$ with unbounded delay bound.
+The rest of the communication events are assumed (for simplicity) to be transmitted with no delay.
+Continuing Section~\ref{subsec:casestudy1}, the events $\mu_1$ and $\eta_2$ are unobservable.